yutotakano/discord-haskell-monad/README.md

 main = runReaderT (call $ R.CreateMessage 123412341234 "Hello World!")
 (Auth "token here")
 ```

+## Concluding Notes

+Please feel free to contribute through issues or pull requests if you want to add anything!

 This library was developed while developing a [Discord bot for our university server](https://github.com/yellowtides/owenbot-hs).